kwarchalowski/sat-task-paswagon/README.md

 <br>

 3. Build the solution.
-Be aware it can take some time when building for the first time.
+Be aware that it can take some time when building for the first time.

     ```
     cargo build